Doberm4n/POELevelingGuide/OptionalGuideText/Act_2.md

 14. The Fellshrine Ruins
 15. The Crypt Level 1:
 ◦ (WAYPOINT)
 ◦ (TRIAL)
-16. The Crypt Level 2 (obtain golden hand)
-17. Town:
-◦ (complete "Through Sacred Ground")
-◦ (+2 RESPEC POINTS)
-18. The Crossroads
+16. The Crossroads
-19. The Chamber of Sins:
+17. The Chamber of Sins:
 ◦ (left from waypoint)
 ◦ (WAYPOINT)
-20. The Chambers of Sins Level 2:
+18. The Chambers of Sins Level 2:
 ◦ (TRIAL)
 ◦ (complete "Intruders in Black")
-21. Town
+19. Town
-22. The Riverways (find a break in te road and go there)
+20. The Riverways (find a break in te road and go there)
-23. The Wetlands:
+21. The Wetlands:
 ◦ (WAYPOINT)
 ◦ (kill/help Oak)
 ◦ (poison the tree)
 ◦ (complete "The Root of the Problem")
-24. Town (complete "Deal with the Bandits")
+22. Town (complete "Deal with the Bandits")
-25. The Vaal Ruins
+23. The Vaal Ruins
-26. The Northern Forest:
+24. The Northern Forest:
 ◦ (WAYPOINT)
 ◦ (go along the river)
-27. The Caverns (WAYPOINT)
+25. The Caverns (WAYPOINT)
-28. Ancient Pyramid (defeat Vaal Oversoul)
+26. Ancient Pyramid (defeat Vaal Oversoul)
 **TOTAL IN ACT 2:**
 ◦ +1 SKILL POINTS or +3 SKILL POINTS if all bandits defeated
-◦ +2 RESPEC POINTS
 ◦ 2 TRIALS OF ASCENDANCY